urbanonymous/api_demo_v3/README.md

 # api_demo_v3

-This repo contains a webapp that provides liquidity to Binance trading pairs.
+This repo contains a web app that provides liquidity to Binance trading pairs.

 It connects to Binance's API to gather information related to some symbols, and then it creates buy and sell orders in the testnet of Binance based on some parameters.